 These difficulties mainly concern people with ambulatory disabilities but can be extended to all people with reduced mobility.

-What are the solutions to reduce physical obstacles in public transport for people with a physical disability?
+What are the solutions to reduce obstacles in public transport for people with a physical disability?

 Planning ahead: tips and tricks to travel serenely